Updates

 02

-The part that changes everything: that single clip cost 160 credits.
+The part that changes everything: that single one-minute clip cost 160 credits — confirmed in InVideo’s own help center documentation.
 On the Plus plan’s 1,000-credit monthly allocation, that one scene used 16% of my entire month’s budget.
-The model access is real.
-The economics of using it frequently on the entry plan are genuinely restrictive.
+Model access is real.
+The economics of using it frequently on the entry plan are restrictive.

 03